redhat-best-practices-for-k8s/test-network-function/README.md

 ```
  Args:
 `
---claimfile is existing claim.json `
+--claimfile is an existing claim.json file`
 `
 --repordir :path to test results that you want to include.
 `